MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-price-structure-details.md

 1. Follow one of these steps:

-    - If you're using a single price structure, follow the instructions in [Set up a company to use a single price structure](upm-price-structure-single.md).
-Then go to **Pricing management \> Setup \> Price component codes \> Price component code setup**, and continue with step 2 of this procedure.
-    - If you're using multiple price structures, follow the instructions in [Set up a company to use multiple price structures](upm-price-structure-multiple.md).
+       - No matter you're using a single or multiple price structures, follow the instructions in [Set up a company to use multiple price structures](upm-price-structure-multiple.md).
 Then go to **Pricing management \> Setup \> Price component codes \> Price trees**, create or select a price tree, select the **Price component code list** FastTab, and continue with step 2 of this procedure.

 1. Add each price component code that should be part of the current price structure.
 Use the buttons on the toolbar to add and remove lines as required.
 The following fields are available for each line: